RuanVasco/glpi-plugin-reservationdetails/README.md

 5. Select which reservation items can use this resource
 6. Optionally configure ticket creation for resource requests

+### Creating Custom Fields

+1. Go to Setup > Dropdowns > Custom Fields
+2. Click Add
+3. Set field name, type, and options
+4. Fields will appear in the reservation form

+### Configuring Reservation Permissions

+1. Go to Setup > Dropdowns > Reservation Details > Permissões de Reserva
+2. You'll see all reservable asset types
+3. Click "Editar" to configure which profiles can reserve each type
+4. Select the allowed profiles (leave empty for all)
+5. Click "Salvar"

-### Configuring Permissions
+### Configuring Profile Permissions

 1. Go to Administration > Profiles
 2. Select the desired profile
 3. Click on the "Reservation Details" tab
-4. Configure rights for Resources and Reservations
+4. Configure rights for Resources, Custom Fields, and Reservations

 ### Permission Levels